 Famous visionaries – Steve Jobs, co-founder of Apple & Henry Ford, founder of Ford Motor Company and inventor of assembly line production

-We all know that one guy or girl who could sell ice to an eskimo.
+We all know that one guy or girl who could sell ice to an Eskimo.
 The hustler is a confident, determined, driven opportunist.
 They are typically impulsive and not afraid to act.
 Hustlers are also known for being risk takers, and they tend to base success largely on their personal progress and financial wealth.
 Due to being highly extraverted, they often have large networks and seek new experiences.

 Famous Hustlers – Zig Ziglar, salesman and motivational speaker & Gary Vaynerchuk, author, speaker, and internet personality

 Those interested in structure, numbers & figures, and observation are often the builders of a business.
 Strategists are known for being the realists and planners with good temperament.
 They find fulfillment in reaching goals, breaking records, and financial success.
-Strategists value practicality over sentiments and may be the least agreeable of the 4 types.
+Strategists value practicality over sentiments and maybe the least agreeable of the 4 types.
 However, their high levels of conscientiousness make for extremely effective entrepreneurs.

 Famous Strategists – Warren Buffet, CEO of Berkshire Hathaway & Sheryl Sandberg, COO of Facebook and founder of leanin.org

 Sure, there are the entrepreneurial prodigies who naturally have the perfect mix of traits and qualities.
 However, for the other 99% of us, success comes in understanding and applying Act Learn Build.
 Thorough comprehension of your personal strengths and weaknesses allows you to exploit your assets.
-For example, if you falter in one area, build a team to compliment your strengths and increase your success.
+For example, if you falter in one area, build a team to complement your strengths and increase your success.
 Whether your entrepreneur type is innovator, strategist, hustler, or visionary, success is attainable.
 It all depends on your determination to work for it.

 If you are an entrepreneur in need of a partner, check out Partner Salary Agreement – 4 Questions to Mitigate Partnership Failure.